 If you want to have a pair of happy feet, getting a pedicure every 6 weeks is a must.
 Some nail professionals might advise you to visit the salon every 4 weeks if they notice your toenails need extra care or if your nails grow fast.
 Generally speaking, you can get a pedicure whenever you want.
-During the warmer months, your nails might need some extra maintenance, or you might be in the mood for more experimentation with colors and styles now that they're out for everyone to see.
+During the warmer months, your nails might need some extra maintenance like the one mentioned on Geeks Health, or you might be in the mood for more experimentation with colors and styles now that they're out for everyone to see.
 So let's talk all things pedicure and answer some of the most popular questions surrounding the topic!

 - Are Pedicures Really Worth It?